You and your partner have decided it’s time: You want to have a baby. But sometimes the process isn’t as easy as couples would hope.

 According to Dr. Honig, it is important to be evaluated if you think you have male infertility issues because there may be treatable or reversible procedures available.
 The initial evaluation will include a semen analysis, and if abnormal, a referral to a reproductive urologist is recommended.

 The first step in evaluation involves a detailed patient history questionnaire and physical examination.
-This step is important because a small number of patients will present with a life-threatening condition (such as a testis cancer, brain tumor, etc.) or a significant medical condition such as diabetes or genetic abnormalities.
+This step is important because a small number of patients will present with a serious condition (such as a testis cancer, brain tumor, etc.) or a significant medical condition such as diabetes.

 The physical examination may identify enlarged veins or a varicocele that can be treated to improve semen quality.
 Blood tests may also be recommended to identify hormone imbalances or genetic abnormalities.